m-armel/Senscritique/README.md

 # Critique Recommendation System (SensCritique Test)

-This project implements a recommendation feature for **SensCritique**:
+This project implements a recommendation feature for **Critiques**:
 when a user reads a critique of a film, the system suggests **similar critiques from the same film**.
+Note: I used AI to help me with the "compute similarities" and "top-k most similar" part of the code, as i kept getting errors no matter how i twiked it.

 ---